 I never liked dairy products, except fruit yogurts.
-I remember thinking how they were essential to me, whether for their nutritional content or their flavor, and how weird I felt when I eliminated them from my daily diet.
+I remember believing they were essential to me, whether for their nutritional content or their flavor and how weird I felt when I eliminated them from my daily diet.
 I spent one week thinking of them every time I opened the fridge.
-It was more an emotional desire than a real need.
+It was more of an emotional desire than a real need.
 Somehow, I found some comfort in it.
 We may compare it to the energy that babies feel when their mothers breastfeed them.
 Eating dairy is probably the act of prolonging that maternal warmth throughout life.

 I don’t know how it is to leave more than one dairy product behind, as I didn’t have that experience, but I understand how people may find it challenging, as we hear how addicted those “foods” can be.

 So, here I am with another possible solution.
 Although it may be increasingly known, some of us have never created a “milk” from a whole plant.
 It’s not that we can’t live without a white silky liquid, on the contrary, but it may really help bring light to the dark side of significant diet changes, especially in a transition to a vegan lifestyle.

 So, here it goes, directly to you, several vegan milky forms 🙂

 2 handfuls of one (or more) of these: